adamk72/consulting_website/docs/trick-is-types.md

 Haskell is _parametrically polymorphic_.
 All of these `a`s and `b`s and `f`s and the host of other letters you'll see going forward simply mean that functions labeled as such will work with _any_ types.
 It sounds daunting until you realize how limiting it makes function design, which is a good thing.
 :::

+Signature are sometimes necessary if there is a reason the complier cannot infer the signature itself.
+They are also useful for documentation in general.

 ### Trailing Types